OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/2 February 2003.md

 - The Bush administration is aware there is a "**Maverick**" element at large, causing some primal fear.
 - There are efforts to **conceal the true cause** of such events, just like with the death of Senator Wellstone.
 - The so-called "bodyguard" of Saddam Hussein presented by Mossad was produced via **psychological conditioning**.
+- Bush and his administration are “reaction machines,” largely unaware of the deeper agendas they fulfill.

 ---

 ## Esoteric Work & Personal Development